Plant care calculator

 Frequently Asked Questions

-Is this sowing calendar accurate for my specific city?
+Is this sowing calendar accurate for my region?

 What is the difference between the primary and secondary sowing windows?

-The primary window offers the most optimal temperatures for both high germination rates and robust seedling growth.
-The secondary window is an acceptable alternate season, but you may need to provide shade nets or frost covers depending on the crop.
+The primary window offers the optimal temperatures for high germination and robust growth (usually spring/early summer).
+The secondary window represents an alternate season (like a fall planting), though you may need to use frost covers or shade cloth depending on the crop.

 Should I start seeds indoors or directly in the soil?

-It depends on the crop.
-The 'Sowing Method' output will tell you if a crop handles transplanting well (like tomatoes and chillies) or if it must be sown directly in the final pot because of sensitive taproots (like radish and coriander).
+It depends on the crop and your zone.
+The 'Sowing Method' output will tell you if a crop handles transplanting well and requires an indoor head start (like tomatoes and peppers) or if it must be direct-sown because of sensitive taproots (like radishes and carrots).

-Why does the calendar recommend different dates for North and South India?
+Why does the calendar recommend different dates for different zones?

 Why didn't my seeds germinate even though I planted in the right window?

-Poor germination is usually caused by burying the seeds too deep or letting the soil dry out.
+Poor germination is usually caused by burying seeds too deep, cold soil temperatures, or letting the soil dry out.
 A general rule is to bury seeds no deeper than twice their width.
-Keep the top layer of soil constantly moist until sprouts appear.
+Keep the soil surface consistently moist and warm until sprouts appear.

 My seedlings sprouted but suddenly collapsed — what happened?

-This is called 'damping off,' a fungal disease caused by overly wet, cold soil and poor airflow.
-You must improve ventilation and allow the soil surface to dry slightly between waterings to prevent the fungus from spreading.
+This is likely 'damping off,' a fungal disease caused by overly wet, cold potting mix and poor airflow.
+Improve ventilation, use a sterile seed-starting mix, and let the soil surface dry slightly between waterings to prevent it.